Supplementary material below is in italics

 Now?
 This minute?

 I see the need to avoid, and oppose, some common assumptions of 'animal rights' advocates.
 Each issue which concerns the relations between animals and people has to be examined separately.
 A mechanical approach - deciding that animals always have the right to live, that humanity is always in the wrong in its relationship with animals - is a delusion.
+I only use the phrase 'Prove you're not a robot' because it's used so often to determine that thought is being employed.
+In the case of the images above, 'reflex response' is a better way of putting it than 'mechanical response.'
+Reflex responses don't need thought.

 Animal rights advocates sometimes have exaggerated - or deranged - views, as when they claim that 'all species are equal.'
 My views are very different.
 I believe that homo sapiens is the superior species, with cultural and intellectual achievements far beyond those of other animals.